INTERVIEW: Benjamin Roll, Czech protest leader

 Meanwhile, repeated foot dragging and appeals by ANO-controlled ministries have also delayed any significant EU action until after the election.
 The government has recently asked the EU for another two months to respond on the conflict of interest issue, putting it conveniently beyond the election.

-Despite the EU stance, the government has continued to send EU subsidies to Agrofert, the largest private Czech recipient of EU money, and is pursuing legal action against the EU for not reimbursing them.
+Despite the EU refusal to reimburse the Czech state for EU subsidies given to Agrofert, the government has continued to send money to the conglomerate, the largest private Czech recipient of EU money, and is pursuing legal action against the EU for not reimbursing them.

-The Commission has painstakingly stuck to the rulebook and has not escalated the dispute, as it has done with Poland and (belatedly) with Hungary.
+The Commission has painstakingly stuck to the rulebook and has not escalated the dispute in the way it has done with Poland and (belatedly) with Hungary.
 “The EU is afraid of making him another [Viktor] Orban,” says Roll.
 “They don’t want to push Andrej Babis too much or our society too much, it would be a disaster, so they are being careful.”

 For Roll and his supporters, Babis’ use of the state to fight his own personal battles in Brussels, as well as the suspected interference of the justice ministry in his fraud charges, clearly demonstrate his conflicts of interest and the damage caused by his accumulation of power.